 However, as always, there are exceptions to this general rule.
 For example, if your partner threatens you with violence or reveals a previously unreported incident of child or elder abuse during mediation, you may be able to use this against your partner in order to seek a restraining order.

 But it is your lawyer who gets the most important role in mediation, as he or she will be your advocate, advisor, supporter, and draftsman.
 In mediation, it is imperative to find out what is the best outcome for you and what you can get from the other party.
 And that is when your Salt Lake City divorce attorney comes in handy.

 Are you considering what would be the best option to resolve your divorcer, mediation or going to trial?
 Consult with our experienced lawyers at Emy A Cordano, Attorney At Law.
-Get a free consultation by calling at 801-804-5152 or fill out this contact form.
+Get a legal consultation by calling at 801-804-5152 or fill out this contact form.